Elliot Page Is Out: Here's How Hollywood Should Cast Him

 Any Part Intended for a Cis Man

 I personally want Elliot Page to put Timothée Chalamet out of business!
 Like I said previously, Hollywood casts men more as they go over 30, and Page deserves the same treatment.
 The kind yet somewhat cool English teacher!
 The person Dan Levy dates in the sequel to The Happiest Season, also known online as the lesbian Christmas movie!
-"I think of the cis men that they played opposite, like Michael Cera and Joseph Gordon-Levitt, and now Elliot is Joseph Gordon-Levitt."
-Jes Tom said to me.
+"I think of the cis men that they played opposite, like Michael Cera and Joseph Gordon-Levitt, and now Elliot is Joseph Gordon-Levitt," says Tom.

 If you want to make sci-fi dreams come true, cast Page as Han Solo in a Star Wars prequel.
 Now that Disney owns Star Wars they're going to keep making Star Wars movies until there's more than the Marvel ones!
 We need one of a swaggering Han Solo with an impish charm (with his baby-faced looks Page could play younger).
 Page could sell that smirk and wry delivery in his sleep!
 He's already played Han during a 2014 staged reading of The Empire Strikes Back.